smbjorklund/media_update/doc/drupal-deploy.md

 * Sjekk /var/www/lib/php/uib/drupal/setup.php og /var/www/etc/auth.txt

 ## Configuration changes
 Drupal config lives in the database.
-Modules sometime create it's own tables but also use the Drupal core variables table to store it's settings.
+Modules sometime create it’s own tables but also use the Drupal core variables table to store it's settings.
 Settings are exported and broken down as feature modules.
 Feature modules is just like any other module but contain functionality and config.
 Updates made to these will require us to get the current settings, in the databse, up to sync with that's last git commit.

 Theme styling is written in SASS (SCSS) and any updates made to this will require recompile to produce new CSS-files, flushing of caches in all subsystems.